dealii-courses/sissa-mhpc-lab-03/README.md

 }
 ```

-By the end of this laboratory, you will have a code that solves a Poisson problem
+By the end of this laboratory, you will have a code that solves a Poisson
-in two dimensions, on different domain types, with arbitrary right hand side,
+problem in two dimensions, on different domain types, with arbitrary right hand
-arbitrary Dirichlet boundary conditions, variable finite element degree, and
+side, arbitrary Dirichlet boundary conditions, variable finite element degree,
-different levels of refinement.
+and different levels of refinement.

 The program will read parameter files for its execution.
 This is the minimal
 starting point for simple but extensible Finite Element applications, and
 touches already many important and fundamental characteristics of general and
 extensible Finite Element codes.

+## Lab-03

-### Lab-03: step-3 and ParameterHandler
+### step-3

 1. See documentation of step-3 at
     <https://www.dealii.org/current/doxygen/deal.II/step_3.html>

 2. Compile and run step-3.
+Examine the source and header files.
+Move all
+    `#include<...>` directives that you can from the header `step-3.h` to
+    the source file `step-3.cc`.

 3. Open the vtk output and visualize the solution in paraview or visit.
     Figure out how to warp the solution by the solution variable.
 Save a picture